-Due to Twitter's rate limits and the amount of data available from the Search API, broad Twitter searches may take a long time to complete (up to multiple days).
+Broad Twitter searches may take longer to complete - possibly days - due to Twitter's rate limits and the amount of data available from the Search API.
 In choosing a schedule, make sure that there is enough time between searches.
+(If there is not enough time between searches, later harvests will be skipped until earlier harvests complete.)
 In some cases, you may only want to run the search once and then turn off the collection.